higgledy piggledy houses in Marseille

 We stumbled across the area- and a tiny Cormoran restaurant– one December evening just at the point that I thought my days on this earth were over due to starvation.
 It was getting late, I was freezing cold, and we’d been walking for about an hour.
 Next thing you know the warm glow and steamed-up windows of the restaurant appeared ahead of me like a literal beacon of hope.
 Praise the Lord!

 Since that day…there was no turning back!!
-This is without a doubt the quaintest, prettiest part of the city, even with the odd pop of street art to jazz things up a bit.
+This is without a doubt the quaintest, prettiest part of the city, with plenty of vibrant street art to jazz things up a bit.
+The streets are so narrow that cars can rarely get down them, and there are plenty more great restaurants to enjoy in the area.

 The Village of Saint-Emilion, France